ChrisMarsicano/ChrisMarsicano.github.io/README.md

 I've got a number of ongoing projects, most of which I plan on linking here.

 #### Confederates on Campus
+<i> A data visualization that catalogues memorials to Confederate soldiers and their cause on college campuses across the United States. </i>

 Data Visualization: http://bit.ly/CSAonCampus/

 Source Code and Files: https://github.com/ChrisMarsicano/CSAonCampus/